Last updated on June 18th, 2021 at 05:35 pmJump to Recipe

 - Using the orange marmalade is optional, but I find that it works nicely with the brown sugar in this recipe.

-Tools/Ingredients I used to make this recipe:
+Products and tools I used to make this recipe

 - Slow Cooker – makes life o much easier, set it, forget it and serve it when ready!

-- Boar’s Head Sweet Slice® Ham – I used the half ham for this recipe, and it was perfect for our family get together.
+- Boar’s Head Sweet Slice® Ham – I used the half ham for this recipe, and it was perfect for our family to get together.

-- Boar’s Head Brown Sugar & Spice Glaze – adds extra brown sugar flavor to this dish.
+- Boar’s Head Brown Sugar & Spice Glaze – it adds extra brown sugar flavor to this dish.

 - Orange Marmalade – adds extra orange flavor to the meat.